aspiers/aspiers.github.io/index.md

 ## Welcome to Adam's GitHub Pages

 This is an index of various things I've published on GitHub.
+I have many more repositories on GitHub than the ones listed here; however most of them are forks of other people's projects which I've contributed to.

 ### "dot files" - configuration which lives in my ~ home directory